BRADENTON -- Bradenton’s fire chief lived his life the way he ran his department, those who knew him best said Wednesday.

 Born in Albuquerque, N.M., Souders’ family moved to Florida in 1968.

-Bradenton Herald staff writer Beth Burger contributed to this story.
+-- Beth Burger, Herald staff writer, contributed to this report.